Pierre Poilievre: Healthcare

-Poilievre supports Canada's public healthcare, stating "I believe everybody should be able to get public health care.
+Poilievre supports Canada's public healthcare system, stating: "I believe everybody should be able to get public health care.
 That's the system I've relied on my whole life."
-Poilievre plans to address healthcare shortages in Canada by ensuring provinces expedite the approval of professional credentials of certified immigrants to increase the number of health care providers, such as nurses.
-Poilievre pledged to uphold Justin Trudeau's healthcare funding set in 2023 for the pronvinces, but shared pronvincial premiers' criticisms of the funding being too low and he blamed Trudeau for overspending elsewhere.
+Poilievre plans to address healthcare shortages in Canada by implementing interprovincial standardization for doctors and nurses which he would call the "Blue Seal" program and also by ensuring provinces expedite the approval of professional credentials of certified immigrants to increase the number of health care providers.
+Poilievre pledged to uphold Prime Minister Trudeau's healthcare funding set in 2023 for the provinces but shared provincial premiers' criticisms of the funding being too low and he blamed Trudeau for overspending elsewhere.

-In 2022, Poilievre introduced private members Bill C-377, Prevention of Government-imposed Vaccination Mandates Act, which would end federally enforced COVID-19-related vaccine mandates.

-In October 2022, Poilievre voted in support of a Conservative private member's bill to change the Criminal Code, prohibiting the act of coercing health professionals to euthanize patients in medical assistance in dying, with the aim of upholding "freedom of conscience" in section 2(a) of the Charter of Rights and Freedoms.
-The bill was defeated when all Liberal, NDP and Bloc members voted against it.
+In June 2022, Poilievre introduced private members Bill C-278, Prevention of Government-imposed Vaccination Mandates Act, which would end federally enforced COVID-19 vaccine mandates.
+In October 2022, Poilievre voted in support of a Conservative private member's bill to amend the Criminal Code, prohibiting the act of coercing health professionals to euthanize patients in medical assistance in dying, with the aim of upholding "freedom of conscience" in section 2(a) of the Charter of Rights and Freedoms.
+The bill was defeated when all Liberal, NDP, and Bloc members voted against it.

 Firearms

-Poilievre opposes re-establishing the long-gun registry, and opposes the May 1, 2020 Order in Council that banned over 1,500 models of firearms.
-Poilievre believes the solution to gun violence in Canada is stronger policing of gun smuggling, opposed to placing further restrictions on licensed firearms owners and sports shooters.
+Poilievre opposes re-establishing the long-gun registry, and opposes the May 1, 2020, and December 5, 2024, Orders in Council, which banned over 1,324 models of firearms.
+Poilievre states that the best civilian firearms policy for Canada is to improve policing of gun smuggling and is opposed to placing further restrictions on licensed firearms owners and sports shooters.